shakes76/PatternFlow/recognition/OAI_AKOA_Perceiver_s4580127/README.md

 * matplotlib (Optional - Only used in driver code to plot training cycle)

 ### Example Training Cycle Plot
+Training cycle of a model which achieved a final accuracy of 98.8% on the test data set. <br>
 ![Example Training Cycle Plot](training_plot.png)

 ### Example OAI AKOA Images